Storm Saulter: Life and career

 Saulter was born in Negril, Jamaica, on September 21, 1983.
-One of his brothers, Astro, is an artist and was diagnosed with cerebral palsy when young.
+One of his brothers, Astro, is an artist and was diagnosed with cerebral palsy when he was young.
 Storm attended The Los Angeles Film School and graduated in 2001 with a focus in editing and cinematography.

-He released his debut film Better Mus’ Come in 2010, with a theatrical release in the U.S. in 2013.
+He released his debut film Better Mus’ Come, in 2010, with a theatrical release in the U.S. in 2013.
 In 2018, the film Sprinter was released, which he directed and co-wrote.
 The film was distributed in the U.S. in 2019 and was released on Netflix in 2020.

 In addition to his own filmmaking work, Saulter co-founded the New Caribbean Cinema collective, created in 2013 to showcase new Caribbean filmmakers.

-Saulter is currently working on an adaptation of John Crow's Devil, the first novel written by Jamaican author Marlon James.
+In 2019, Saulter stated that he was working on an adaptation of John Crow's Devil, the first novel by Jamaican author Marlon James.

 Style and reception

 Saulter's work focuses on Jamaican stories.
 He is often a director for his films in addition to a writer.
-Variety magazine writer, Courtney Howard, described his film Sprinter as intricate and character-driven, stating that the film has a "pulsating energy".
+Variety magazine writer Courtney Howard described his film Sprinter as intricate and character-driven, stating that the film has a "pulsating energy".

-His film “Sprinter” won several awards including Best Director, Audience Award, and the Grand Jury Prize from the American Black Film Festival, the New Visions Award from the Bahamas International Film Festival, and Jury Prize from Pan African Film Festival.
+His film “Sprinter” won several awards, including Best Director, Audience Award, and the Grand Jury Prize from the American Black Film Festival, the New Visions Award from the Bahamas International Film Festival, and Jury Prize from Pan African Film Festival.
 Saulter's photographs and films have been shown at various art exhibitions, including at the Jamaica Biennial (2014 and 2017) and Art Basel.